kcsurapaneni/docker/README.md

 > We can also use both `CMD` and `ENTRYPOINT` together in a single file, where `CMD` specifies default options to the executable specified in the `ENTRYPOINT` instruction

 - `EXPOSE` - informs docker what port the container app is running on (metadata only, no network configuration)

+## Storage

+### Container Storage

+- Container image is made of a stack of immutable or read-only layers.
+When the Docker engine creates a container from such an image, it adds a writable container layer on top of this stack of immutable layers.

+- The container layer is marked as read/write.
+Another advantage of the immutability of image layers is that they can be shared among many containers created from this image.
+All that is needed is a thin, writable container layer for each container.

+- Docker uses storage drivers to store image layers, and to store data in the writable layer of a container.

+- The container’s writable layer does not persist after the container is deleted, but is suitable for storing ephemeral data that is generated at runtime.

+- Use Docker volumes for write-intensive data, data that must persist beyond the container’s lifespan, and data that must be shared between containers.